weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 With `rankedFusion`, each object is scored according to its position in the results for the given search, starting from the highest score for the top-ranked object and decreasing down the order.
 The total score is calculated by adding these rank-based scores from the vector and keyword searches.

 With `relativeScoreFusion`, each object is scored by *normalizing* the metrics output by the vector search and keyword search respectively.
 The highest value becomes 1, the lowest value becomes 0, and others end up in between according to this scale.
-The total score is thus calculated by a scaled sum of normalized vector similarity and normalized BM25 score.
+The total score is thus calculated by a scaled sum of normalized vector distance and normalized BM25 score.

 #### Alpha (hybrid search)